ThunderBoltCODMYT/My-JSON-for-Roblox-Rivals/README.md

 ```

 Sets the Minimum Concurrent Local Light Updates per frame to 1, ensuring a consistent (though minimal) update frequency.
 ```json
 {
   "FIntRenderShadowmapBias": "75"
 }

 ```
+> [!CAUTION]
+> If you set this fflags value to a high number it can cause lighting issues like `Peter Panning`.
+> **What is `Peter Panning`?**
+> In Simple Words `Peter Panning` Is A Lighting Issue Where Objects Look Detached From Their Object Theyve Been Casted By.
+> as this flag is used to change the offset position of a shadow if you set the value to a very high number it can cause this lighting issue.

 Adjusts the Shadow Map Bias Value to 75.
 This technique is used to mitigate shadow acne artifacts.

 ```json
 {